Amazon. Apple. Disney. Google. Mattel. Each started in a garage.

 Now it's Your Turn

 The names mentioned above are just a few of the world's most innovative and successful companies, and they just so happened to be founded in garages.
 With the creation of a new student-directed business incubator called The Garage, Walsh University students have the opportunity to develop the enterprising skills they require to be ready for the entrepreneurial, global, dynamic workplace of tomorrow.
-In addition, the space will also serve as the center for a rich annual roster of programming, expected to launch in early 2016.
+In addition, the space serves as the center for a rich annual roster of programming.

 Programs will include: